-Introduction to the 'Buildings' Galleries
+Introduction to the 'Buildings' galleries

 By Mark Wilman

-It took at least twenty years before I got to know the house in Kambos, behind Yialos beach in the port bay.
+It took at least twenty years before I got to know the house in Kambos, behind Yialos beach in Ios port bay.
 Built in 1898 for a teacher on the island, the two storey building is still intact, quite well so.
 Abandoned in the 50s, the rooms remain filled with furniture carefully placed, including coverings on beds.
-The only other time I've seen this was at the sulphur mine on the east side of Milos island in the western Cyclades, although those are abandoned offices and workers' living quarters.
+The only other time I've seen this was at the sulphur mine on the eastern side of Milos in the western Cyclades, although those are abandoned offices and workers' living quarters.